Marion, Kansas

 The railroad line from Florence to Marion was abandoned in 1968.

-The Chicago, Rock Island, and Pacific Railroad shut down in 1980 and reorganized as Oklahoma, Kansas, and Texas Railroad, merged in 1988 with the Missouri Pacific Railroad, and finally merged in 1997 with Union Pacific Railroad.
+The Chicago, Rock Island, and Pacific Railroad shut down in 1980 and reorganized as the Oklahoma, Kansas, and Texas Railroad.
+In 1988, it merged with the Missouri Pacific Railroad and finally merged with Union Pacific Railroad in 1997.

 In 1992, the line from Marion to McPherson was sold to Central Kansas Railway.
-The next year, the line was abandoned after heavy flood damage.
+The following year, the line was abandoned after heavy flood damage.

-Today, there are two lakes, including Marion Reservoir and Marion County Park and Lake, located within a short distance from Marion.
+Today, two lakes, Marion Reservoir and Marion County Park and Lake, are located within a short distance of Marion.

 Marion Reservoir: This federal facility is a 6,200-acre lake with good fishing, camping, RV hookups, swimming, boating, skiing, windsurfing, picnic facilities, hunting, and much, much more.
 Marion County Park and Lake: A beautiful, peaceful area with RV hookups, shower and bathroom facilities, swimming, water skiing, windsurfing, picnic facilities, shelter houses, a heated fishing dock, a large meeting hall, and much, much more!!
 Marion County Lake was recently added to the National Register of Historic Places.